SLOVENIAN PRESIDENCY PROGRAMME Sinergy for Europe, January – June 2008

 Slovenia will take forward work on implementing the European Youth Pact, which efficiently combines youth inclusion in education, employment and society with advancing the Lisbon Strategy.
 One of the accents of the Slovenian Presidency in the European Year of Intercultural Dialogue will be to promote multilingualism and intercultural exchanges among youth, as a means of increasing their employability, mobility and social inclusion.

-The 2007 Spring European Council set out the basic guidelines for a new integrated climate and energy policy, and it is now time to take further steps.
+Europe cares for the environment The 2007 Spring European Council set out the basic guidelines for a new integrated climate and energy policy, and it is now time to take further steps.
 Europe has a unique opportunity to show global leadership and become a role model for the rest of the world in combating climate change.
 An early agreement on the climate-energy package in the areas of reducing greenhouse gas emissions, emission trading schemes and renewable energy sources should therefore be a common priority for all EU partners.

-common goal.
+Ensuring a secure, sustainable and competitive energy supply is our common goal.
 The Slovenian Presidency will seek to reach an agreement on further liberalisation of the internal market for gas and electricity, with a view to strengthening competitiveness and putting in place the mechanisms to ensure security of supply.
 Promotion of sustainable energy policy and new energy technologies are enshrined in the European Strategic Energy Technology Plan andas such represent another important goal of the Slovenian Presidency.

 By sharing sustainable policy practices, the EU can also foster progress in energy technology in its neighbouring regions and thus, in the long run, contribute to their stability.